 How to Allow Safari to Save Your Passwords

-The easiest method you can try to have Safari save your passwords is to just allow iOS to take care of it naturally.
+The easiest method to have Safari save your passwords is to allow iOS to take care of it naturally.
 Go to the site whose credentials you want Safari to save.
-Sign in to the site like you normally would, and before you tap on the sign-in button on the site, your keyboard will show the Passwords option.

-If you click “Save Password,” it will be saved, and the next time you visit the site, you just need to click on the “Passwords” option.
-It will automatically fill in the information for you to sign in with.
+Sign in like you usually would, and a dialog box will be displayed asking if you want to save the login information in iCloud Keychain for next time.

-If you have multiple logins for that same website, you will see two of the options below.
-Click the one you want to use.
-If there’s a third, fourth, etc., that isn’t shown, click the “Passwords” link to find the correct one in your list of saved logins.
+If you have multiple logins for that same website, you will see multiple options below.
+Tap the one you want to use.
+If there’s a third, fourth, etc., that isn’t shown, click the “Passwords” link (just above your virtual keyboard) to find the correct one in your list of saved logins.

 If you ever change your password on the site, you will be asked if you want to update your password.